This blog was originally written in March 2020 just as the pandemic was arriving in America. A year later I have adapted it because it still fits!

-Now, as I try to process this past few days it feels surreal, yet God is not surprised.
+Now, as I try to process this past year it feels surreal, yet God is not surprised.
 We might be wondering how this crisis could happen, but he is not.
 The constant activity, phone calls, postings, and emails will slow down now.
 Our jobs to support missionaries on the field and their parents will change now that there are not as many missionaries on the field.
-We do not know what this means exactly, but we do know there is a shift to help them process the past few days as their lives changed in an instant.
+We do not know what this means exactly, but we do know there is a shift to help them process the past year as their lives changed in an instant.
 All of our lives did.

-A few weeks ago, I, like much of the world, thought, it’s just a flu.
+Last year I, like much of the world, thought, it’s just a flu.
 This is all an overreaction.
 But as time moved on, and the spread continued, the seriousness became clear.
 This is not a drill.
 This is real.
 The seriousness cannot be understated.
 Our way of life is threatened.

 But that is how it goes, right?
 How many times has my life changed in an instant?
 It happens all the time, to all of us.
 The phone call that your spouse has been in an accident.
 The doctor says you have cancer.
 Your baby dies.
 Your house burns.
 Your business fails.
 All of these things are before/after events.
 Everything is upended.
 Everything is different than it was just moments ago.
 It is the unknown event…which changes everything.